Dzmitry Zhuk: Biography

 Between 1993 and 1997 he worked in the publication and information department of the National Bank of Belarus.
 In 1997 - 1999 Zhuk worked at the representative office of the Russian news service Interfax in Belarus.

 In 1999 D. Zhuk was appointed head of press service of the President of Belarus, Alexander Lukashenko.

-From 2003 to 2016 he is the CEO of BelTA, the Belarusian state news agency.
+From 2 May 2003 to 6 February 2018 he was the director of BelTA, the Belarusian state news agency.

 From 2018 he is the CEO of Sovetskaya Belorussiya.

+Dzmitry Zhuk is a member of the Council of the Republic of Belarus of the 8th convocation.

 Accusations, EU sanctions

 In 2011, after the wave of repressions that followed the 2010 presidential election, Dzmitry Zhuk and several other top managers and employees of major state media became subject to an EU travel ban and asset freeze as part of a sanctions list of 208 individuals responsible for political repressions, electoral fraud and propaganda in Belarus.
 The sanctions were lifted in 2016.

 According to the EU Council's decision, Dzmitry Zhuk was "responsible for relaying state propaganda in the media, which has supported and justified the repression of the democratic opposition and of civil society on 19 December 2010 using falsified information."

 In November 2020, Zhuk was banned from entering Estonia, Latvia and Lithuania.
+In summer 2024, he was again added to the sanctions list of the European Union and Switzerland.